Ever Since That Day (1989)

 for TWO PIANOS - 12 minutes

 As I understand it, the African slaves, although treated worse than their masters’ pets, were somehow considered in need of god’s glory.
 So they were introduced to the Protestant way by means of the forced learning of European religious hymns.
-(I’ve also wondered if bored plantation wives needing something to occupy their time while their husbands were wielding the whip, had something to do with this important missionary work.)
-Although combining music with religion and community was nothing new to the Africans, the new songs they were forced to learn seemed quite discordant to their own pentatonic, naturally tempered harmonic tradition.
-Their attempts to sing these out of tune melodies created what we now know as “blue” notes and the pentatonic Negro Spirituals, which became the United States’ FIRST musical tradition – Go figure.
+(I’ve also wondered if bored plantation wives, needing something to occupy their time while their husbands were off practicing their own special form of bondage, wielding the whip etc., had something to do with this important missionary work.)
+Although combining music with religion, work, and community was nothing new to the Africans, the new songs they were forced to learn seemed quite discordant to their own pentatonic, naturally tempered harmonic tradition. (i.e., at the time of their capture, they hadn't yet heard any Bach!)
+Their attempts to sing these "out of tune" melodies created what we now know as “blue” notes as well as the pentatonic Negro Spirituals, which became the United States’ FIRST musical tradition – Go figure.

 In 1989, the African American two-piano team of (Wilfred) Delphin and (Edwin) Romain commissioned me to write a piece for them, which “related somehow to the Negro Spiritual” for their annual cross-country tour.
 I decided not to arrange or create variations on a single Spiritual, but to elude to all of the songs by means of their common harmony:

 While studying this body of work (the Spirituals) I discovered that each of the Spirituals, every single one, contain only five notes, i.e. a pentatonic modality direct from Africa.
 And, thus, composing anything that overtly displays such a harmonic personality could also imply the requested traditional music.